calvin224/SudokuSolverGame/README.md

 # SudokuSolverGame
-This is a simple Python program which generates a sudoku game you can play with the interesting feature being the back-tracking algorithm built into the game which can tell  if the user places a wrong move or a successful one.
+This is a simple Python program which generates a sudoku game you can play with the interesting feature being the recursive back-tracking algorithm built into the game which can tell  if the user places a wrong move or a successful one.
  The sudoku puzzle can also be solved automatically by pressing space on your keyboard while in-game to watch the algorithm work and sort through the puzzle until landing on a successful board.